abhinav5-0/GeeksForGeeks-POTD/README.md

 # GeeksForGeeks-POTD
-A repository containing my detailed solutions for the GeeksforGeeks Problem of the Day, written in C++/Python (or your preferred language).
+A repository containing my detailed solutions for the GeeksforGeeks Problem of the Day, written in C++.
 Each solution includes explanations and optimal approaches!
 # GeeksForGeeks POTD Solutions 🚀

 Welcome to **Abhinav's** repository for the **GeeksForGeeks Problem of the Day (POTD)**!
 This repository contains my solutions to GFG's daily coding challenges, organized and explained for easy learning and reference.